 Canebrake Ecological Reserve

-DFG acquired the ranch with the valuable assistance of many partners including agencies such as the Wildlife Conservation Board (WCB), the U.S. Forest Service (USFS), and the Bureau of Land Management (BLM).
+DFW acquired the ranch with the valuable assistance of many partners including agencies such as the Wildlife Conservation Board (WCB), the U.S. Forest Service (USFS), and the Bureau of Land Management (BLM).
 Other partners included members of non-profit conservation organizations such as The Nature Conservancy and Audubon Society.
 In 1996 the former Bloomfield Ranch was officially designated by the California Fish and Game Commission as the Canebrake Ecological Reserve.

-A chip seal, paved, wheel-chair accessible trail leads from the parking area off of Highway 178 through a Joshua tree woodland to a wooden bridge that crosses Canebrake Creek.
+A chip seal, paved, wheel-chair accessible trail is now closed from the parking area off of Highway 178 through a Joshua tree woodland to a wooden bridge that crosses Canebrake Creek.
 The path then winds through a riparian forest restored by Audubon and Fish & Game in 2000.
 The 1.5 mile long trail dead ends at a picnic area under the rocky cliff of the Chimney Peak area in the Domelands Wilderness.
 While there is no hunting on the reserve, hunters can access federal lands via this trail.
 There are no restroom facilities or water at the CER and there is no cell phone reception in the Canebrake area.

 (Other sections of the Ecological Reserve in the area are for the benefit of wildlife and are currently closed to the public).